paultyng/terraform-provider-unifi/docs/resources/network.md

 ### Optional

 - `dhcp_dns` (List of String) Specifies the IPv4 addresses for the DNS server to be returned from the DHCP server.
 Leave blank to disable this feature.
+- `dhcp_ntp` (List of String) Specified the IPv4 addresses for the NTP servers to be returned from the DHCP server in response to an Option 42 (NTP Servers) request.
+Leave blank to disable this feature.
 - `dhcp_enabled` (Boolean) Specifies whether DHCP is enabled or not on this network.
 - `dhcp_lease` (Number) Specifies the lease time for DHCP addresses in seconds.
 Defaults to `86400`.
 - `dhcp_relay_enabled` (Boolean) Specifies whether DHCP relay is enabled or not on this network.